appleifreak/node-doctor/README.md

 	else console.log("Done!");
 });

 // Move the file "a.txt" in the `Doctor` directory to "../a-old.txt".
-CWD for the second argument is the `Doctor` directory. d.move("a.txt", "../a-old.txt", function(err) {
+The base directory for the second argument is the `Doctor` directory. d.move("a.txt", "../a-old.txt", function(err) {
 	if (err) console.log(err.stack);
 	else console.log("Done!");